lostbean/acpex/docs/design.md

    solve this, the integration tests will use a **mock transport**.
 A simple ACP.Transport.Mock behaviour will be created, with a mock implementation that communicates with the test process via standard Elixir messages instead of stdio.
-The tests will then spawn an ACP.Connection process using this mock transport.
-This allows the test process to simulate being the "other side" of the connection, sending messages to the ACP.Connection process and asserting that it receives the expected responses.
+The tests will then spawn an ACPex.Connection process using this mock transport.
+This allows the test process to simulate being the "other side" of the connection, sending messages to the ACPex.Connection process and asserting that it receives the expected responses.
 This approach enables the simulation of a full, bidirectional client-agent conversation, verifying the entire message flow, serialization, and logic delegation in a fast, reliable, and deterministic manner.
-3. **Property-Based Testing**: The StreamData library will be used to create property-based tests for the message parser in the ACP.Transport.Stdio module.
+3. **Property-Based Testing**: The StreamData library will be used to create property-based tests for the message parser in the ACPex.Transport.Stdio module.
 These tests will generate thousands of variations of valid and malformed message frames (e.g., with incorrect Content-Length headers, missing newlines, or corrupted JSON) to ensure the parser is robust and does